jbstechguy/PrestoDeckforMA/README.md

 ## What's Changed in This Fork?

-- Replaced Spotify Web API integration with Music Assistant
+- Replaced Spotify Web API integration with Music Assistant and Home Assistant
 - Updated branding and UI colors to match Music Assistant and Home Assistant
 - Updated the existing display modes
   - Mode 1: Album artwork with track title and artist information displayed at the bottom of the screen, eliminating the unused space that previously appeared beneath the text